-Get this pertinent information together as soon as you can, so as not to delay your application.
+When it comes time that you should apply for Social Security disability, get this pertinent information together as soon as you can, so as not to delay your application.
 It is often helpful to hire a representative or a disability attorney to help you through the process of paperwork in the initial claim and disability appeals if you are rejected.

 If you are considering filing a Social Security Disability Claim because you find it challenging or difficult to work due to a disability, or have already submitted a claim and been rejected, you might be contemplating if you should hire a lawyer.

 Many disability applicants believe they can't afford a lawyer, but a lawyer will only bill you if you are accepted for benefits from Social Security, at which point the lawyer's fee is deducted from the back fees you will be owed from Social Security.

 When you work and pay taxes, you earn work credits as you pay into the Social Security system.
 Over time, you will accumulate more credits.
 If you develop a medical condition that keeps you from working, these credits will help determine whether you are eligible to collect Social Security disability benefits, Medicare and Social Security retirement.